1989chenguo/CloudComputingLabs/Lab3/README.md

 3)&ensp;Participants acknowledge receipt of the commit or abort by replying **DONE**.

 4)&ensp;After receiving **DONE** from all participants, the coordinator can reply clients with the transaction result (either success or failed), and *forget* the transaction, meaning that it can deallocate any memory it was using to keep track of information about the transaction.

+### 2.4 raft

+2PC protocol may not be able to deal with clients' requests even when coordinator fails, thus some extend methods are necessary, such as [Raft algorithm](https://raft.github.io/).

+You can also find more details in [Section 4.2](#42-advanced-version20-points)

 ## 3. Your Lab Task